appacademy-prep-work/appacademy-prep-work.github.io/_includes/mini-curriculum/debugging/debugger.md

 ## Pry and debugger

 We're going to use two gems.
 One is called Pry, which is a replacement for [irb][irb].
 You'll have to `gem install pry`.
+You may also wish to grab my [.pryrc][pryrc] file.
+Download this to your home (`~`) directory and rename it with an initial dot.
+It should be picked up and used by Pry automatically.
 It's not essential for debugging that you use Pry, but it will make life nicer.

 [irb]: http://en.wikipedia.org/wiki/Interactive_Ruby_Shell
+[pryrc]: https://github.com/appacademy/dotfiles/tree/master/dot

 We're also going to use debugger (`gem install debugger`).
 This is a Ruby 1.9.3 gem, so make sure you have that version.
-You may also wish to grab my [.pryrc][pryrc] file.
-Download this to your home (`~`) directory and rename it with an initial dot.
-They should be picked up and used by Pry and the Ruby debugger automatically.

-[pryrc]: https://github.com/appacademy/dotfiles/tree/master/dot

 ## Use the REPL to isolate the problem